Decisions

 Use Bubble Tea to build a terminal user interface for IO.

-Use Buf Connect instead of Google’s Go gRPC library.
+Use Connect instead of Google’s Go gRPC library.

 Name the proxy "IO"